mozzarellaV8/black-market-cannabis/readme.md

 - date
 - URL
 - vendor
-- product listing - _resembles Craigslist headlines_
+- product listing - _resembling Craigslist headlines_
 - price in Bitcoin
 - category, subcategory, and sub-subcategory of product
 - origin location - _where a vendor is shipping from_